 The amount of the accrued estimated warranty costs obligation for established products is primarily based on historical experience as to product failures adjusted for current information on repair costs.
-For new products, estimates include the historical experience of similar products, as well as reasonable allowance for warranty expenses associated with new products.
+For new products, we base warranty estimates on historical experience for similar products and add a reasonable allowance for warranty expenses associated with new products.
 On a quarterly basis, the Company reviews the accrued warranty costs and updates the historical warranty cost trends, if required.